slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

-> *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

 Often we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

 > *'Comparison is the thief of joy.' -- Theodore Roosevelt*